trendless/chtmlrelay/README.md

 <img width="800px" src="www/src/collage-top.png"/>

-# Chatmail servers for fast end-to-end encrypted instant messaging
+# Chatmail servers for end-to-end encrypted instant messaging

 This repository helps to setup a ready-to-use chatmail server comprised of a minimal setup of the battle-tested